bcart01v/atlas-smiling-school-javascript/README.md

 # Holberton Smiling School (Bootstrap Project)

+## Note
+For the Atlas Project, only Homepage, Courses, and Pricing will be updated.
+Nothing starting with #- will be updated, that's silly.

 These group of web pages were coded from scratch with the help of the Boostrap Framework and based on some design models given on Figma.

 [Figma Homepage](https://www.figma.com/file/QYQqMYbdpAHL5xTclwJKSI/Homepage)